janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 Many in the community are queer, neurodivergent, or both- and you'll find a home if that's you too.

-And if nothing else, Toki Pona is perfect as a secret language for you and twenty-nine of your closest friends.
+If nothing else, Toki Pona is perfect as a secret language for you and twenty-nine of your closest friends.

 ---

-If you wanna try Toki Pona, check out the lessons and communities in the description, and ask questions in the comments!
-I'll answer all that I can.
+If you wanna learn Toki Pona, check the description for lessons and communities, and ask questions in the comments!

-If you already speak Toki Pona, next time somebody asks, "What language is that?", show them this video!
+If you already speak Toki Pona, show this video to the next person who asks, "What's that language?"

 And thank you so much for watching! o toki pona!